buames/typesettings-js/README.md

 generateFontFace: (typesettings: Object, options?: Object) => Object
 ```

 Generates a @font-face css declariation from typesettings.
+You can pass in an object of additional [`fontFaceStyles`](#additional-font-face-styles) that will be added to these.

 **Example**